evildmp/diataxis-documentation-framework/tutorials.rst

 levels of abstraction before they have even had a chance to grasp the concrete is confusing and places unnecessary burdens on them.

-It's hard to resist this temptation, because once we have grasped something, we rely on the power of abstraction to to frame it to ourselves - and that's how we want to frame it to others.
+It's hard to resist this temptation, because once we have grasped something, we rely on the power of abstraction to frame it to ourselves - and that's how we want to frame it to others.
 But it's simply not how learning or successful teaching works.